-Dedicated to the synthesis of novel biologically active natural products
+Dedicated to chemical education in organic chemistry and the synthesis of novel biologically active natural products

 Rochester Institute of Technology College of Science